NextSDS Logo

 Skin/Body

 Wear chemical personal protective equipment (PPE) to prevent skin contact.
 Selection of chemical protective clothing should be performed by an Occupational Hygienist or Safety Professional and be based upon applicable standards (ASTM F739 or EN 374).
-Using chemical PPE depends upon operations conducted and may include chemical boots, chemical apron, chemical suit, and complete facial protection.
+Using chemical PPE depends upon operations conducted and may include chemical gloves, boots, chemical apron, chemical suit, and complete facial protection.

 09